-As you move forward in this journey to re-discover Intuitive Eating, I want to encourage you to start paying careful attention to your internal dialogue.
+As you move forward on this journey to create a healthier relationship with food and your body, I encourage you to pay careful attention to your internal dialogue.

 Every eating experience is an opportunity to learn, regardless of whether you feel that experience was positive or negative.

-There are no mistakes or failures, just more opportunities for learning.
+There are no mistakes or failures, just more learning opportunities.

-In many cases our first response to pain or shame is to defensiveness in order to self-protect.
+In many cases, our first response to pain or shame is defensiveness in order to self-protect.
 We look immediately for someone or something to blame in an effort to protect ourselves.
-In certain cases we may turn to judgment or go right into fix-it mode.
+In certain cases, we may turn to judgment or go right into fix-it mode.

 "Compassion practice is daring.